• Home

 • Preheat your oven to 375 degrees Fahrenheit.
 Grease a jumbo 6 cup muffin tin with vegetable oil, in the wells and on the top.

-• In a small microwave safe bowl, heat the frozen blueberries in 20 second increments, stirring after each time, until they are soft and jammy.
-This took me almost 2 minutes.
+• In a small microwave safe bowl, heat the ⅔ cup blueberries in 20 second increments, smashing them with the back of a fork, until they are soft, liquidy and jammy.
+Set aside to cool.

-• In a large bowl, with a whisk, mix together the gluten free flour, sugar, baking soda, baking powder and salt.
+• In a large bowl, with a whisk, mix together the 1 ¾ cups plus 2 tablespoons gluten free flour, the ¾ cup sugar, 2 teaspoons baking powder, ½ teaspoon baking soda and the 2 pinches kosher salt.
 Set aside.

 • Using a whisk, slowly mix the liquid ingredients into the dry until just combined.
 If it gets too thick, switch to a spatula.